-Interest subsidies from the United States Treasury received in connection with these "build America bonds" are not pledged to the payment of principal, interest, or redemption price on the bonds and are not reported as income to the Program.
-The \$4.8 million subsidy for interest due January 1 and July 1, 2013, was received and deposited in the State Transportation Fund.
-However, the July 1 subsidy was reduced by \$0.2 million (8.7 percent), as required by the Budget Control Act of 2011 (federal budget sequestration).
+The \$4.7 million subsidy for interest due January 1 and July 1, 2014, was received and deposited in the State Transportation Fund.
+The subsidy was reduced by \$0.4 million (7.2 percent), as required by the Budget Control Act of 2011 (federal budget sequestration).